 Each CO line can belong to only one trunk group.
-CO lines are assigned to a trunk group based on their port numbers (for ELCOT, LCOT and PRI cards) or their channel numbers (for T1 cards).
+CO lines are assigned to a trunk group based on their port numbers.

 2. Extension User Group

 Extensions can be grouped into extension user groups.
 Extension user groups then compose the following groups: